gohugoio/hugo/content/getting-started/directory-structure.md

 * [themes](/themes/)

-## Example
+## Example Hugo Project Directory

-An example directory may look like:
+An example directory may look like the following

 ```bash
 .